 Use “MICHXMASH15” for 15% off

-The link provided is an affiliate link.
-This means that if you click on the link and make a purchase through it, I earn a small commission at no extra cost to you.
+* Affiliate codes/links.
+This means that if you click on the link or use the code to make a purchase, I earn a small commission at no extra cost to you.
 Thank you so much if you decide to use it!
 If you feel uncomfortable, feel free to google a new link.

 As always, I hope you found this review helpful and informative!